 The PDSA says: "Use of vaccinations - or ‘jabs’ - has helped to stop pets getting sick and has saved millions of lives over the last few decades.
 There are lots of illnesses that used to be common but now are rarely seen by vets, thanks to vaccinations stopping them spreading.
 If owners stop vaccinating their pets, we’ll see a lot of these rare conditions coming back and more seriously ill pets will be in need of lifesaving treatment."

-What’s a titer test and can it replace pet vaccines?
+What’s a titre test and can it replace pet vaccines?

-Dr Sophie Bell says: "It is advised that all pets receive their initial/primary vaccines when they are young.
+Dr Sophie Bell says: "It's advised that all pets receive their initial/primary vaccines when they are young.
 This is due to the immunity gained from mum starting to drop and therefore needs a re-boot.

-"It is important to note that some establishments such as boarding kennels, will not be able to board your dogs based on a titer test alone.
+"It is important to note that some establishments such as boarding kennels, will not be able to board your dogs based on a titre test alone.
 They often require full vaccination history."

-Some pet owners and vets say that titer tests should replace booster vaccinations, as long as the results indicate the presence of antibodies.
-Others, however, disagree.
+Some pet owners and vets say that titre tests should replace booster vaccinations, as long as the results indicate the presence of antibodies.
+But others disagree.

-They warn that while a titter test that shows antibodies for certain illnesses could be accepted by kennels and catteries, it may not be useful in checking for immunity.
+They warn that while a titre test that shows antibodies for certain illnesses could be accepted by kennels and catteries, it may not be useful in checking for immunity.